 For more information, see the Minneapolis Rainleader Ordinance, Chapter 56.
 Prohibited Discharges to Sanitary Sewer System, as well as Combined Sewer Overflows.

 Several Minneapolis departments work together by utilizing resources to protect residents, property and the environment from hazardous spills.
 Public Works, Fire Department, Regulatory Services and Emergency Communications all respond to both large and small spills.

 Cleanup involves containment, source elimination and recovery.
 The release is first contained to prevent materials from spreading and making recovery more difficult.
-Storm drain catch basins may be blocked to prevent entrance to the storm drain system.
+Storm drain inlets may be blocked to prevent entrance to the storm drain system.
 After successful containment of the spill and elimination of further releases, recovery can begin.

 Small spills may be recovered by applying sand to the site.
 After allowing time for spill to be absorbed, the sand is removed by a street sweeper.
 City of Minneapolis personnel perform a follow-up procedure to determine how the event occurred.
 This helps to determine any additional measures that might be taken to prevent spills in the future.

 For large or extremely hazardous spills, the Fire Department's Hazardous Materials Response Team is mobilized instead of the local fire station.
 The State Public Safety Duty Officer may dispatch an emergency cleanup contractor.

 Prohibited Discharges to Storm Drains